Ahmed Youssef

 Responsibilities include:

-• Led market research and cross-functional team collaboration, accelerating product development and securing $2,500 in the New Venture Championship through strategic pitching
+• Led market research , accelerating product development and securing $7,500 in total funding through the Lab2Market fellowship and pitching at the New Venture Championship

 Accomplishments